Slaedr/FVENS/Readme.md

 This is a cell-centered finite volume solver for the two-dimensional compressible Euler and Navier-Stokes equations.
 Unstructured grids having both triangles and quadrangles are supported.
 It includes MUSCL (variable extrapolation) reconstruction using either Green-Gauss or weighted least-squares methods.
 WENO (weighted essentially non-oscillatory), MUSCL and linear reconstructions are availble with the Van Albada limiter for MUSCL reconstruction, and the Barth-Jespersen and Venkatakrishnan limiters for linear reconstruction.
 A number of numerical convective fluxes are available - local Lax-Friedrichs (Rusanov), Van Leer flux vector splitting, AUSM, HLL (Harten - Lax - Van Leer), HLLC and Roe-Pike.
 Modified average gradients are used for viscous fluxes.

 Currently, only steady-state problems are supported.
 Both explicit and implicit pseudo-time stepping are avaible.
 Explicit time-stepping uses the forward Euler scheme while implicit time stepping uses the backward Euler scheme; both use local time-steps.
-A number of linear solvers and preconditioners are available.

 Building
 --------
 The following libraries are required:
 - [Boost](http://www.boost.org/), present in the default package repositories of all GNU/Linux distributions
-- The [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) matrix library (version 3.3.4) - needs an environment variable called EIGEN_DIR to be set to the top-level Eigen directory
+- The [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) matrix library (preferably the development version, or version 3.3.4) - needs an environment variable called EIGEN_DIR to be set to the top-level Eigen directory
-- [PETSc](http://www.mcs.anl.gov/petsc/) for sparse linear solvers
+- [PETSc](http://www.mcs.anl.gov/petsc/) version 3.8 for sparse linear solvers
 - Optionally, [BLASTed](https://github.com/Slaedr/BLASTed) sparse linear algebra library - needs an environment variable called BLASTED_DIR to be set to the top level BLASTed directory.

 OpenMP will be used if available (default builds of GCC on most GNU/Linux distributions have this, for instance).